Category: Amazonrds

 Using CLI

-To create a MySql DB instance by using the AWS CLI, call the create-db-instance command with the parameters below.
+To create a Oracle DB instance by using the AWS CLI, call the create-db-instance command with the parameters below.

 aws rds create-db-instance